-There is no brighter constellation in the night sky than Orion, the Hunter of Greek mythology.
-And there is no better time to view Orion than an early evening in February,.
+The brighter constellation in the night sky is Orion, the Hunter of Greek mythology.
 Look first for that bright belt of three stars.
-The hunter’s shoulder is marked by the red supergiant Betelgeuse, seen above as a massive glowing white spot.
-Betelgeuse is roughly 1,000 times the size of our sun.
-Marking Orion’s foot is another bright, hot supergiant: blue-white Rigel.
-See our February Sky Map featuring the constelllation Orion.
+The hunter’s shoulder is marked its bright red star Betelgeuse and its knee is marked by blue-white star Rigel.
+See our February Sky Map all about the constellation Orion.

-This is also a good time to view the Big Dipper which will climb upward during the evening hours to reach its high point for the night around midnight.
-Use the Big Dipper to find Polaris, the North Star.
-Look for the two outermost stars in the bowl of the Big Dipper; they are the “pointer” stars to the Big Dipper.
-See my tips on fiinding the Big Dipper and the North Star.
+This is also a good time to view the Big Dipper far above the northeast horizon.
+It will climb upward during the evening hours to reach its high point for the night around midnight.
+Draw a line from its two end bowl stars upwards to the Polaris, the North Star.
+See my tips on finding the Big Dipper and the North Star.